PyconUK/2022.pyconuk.org/src/index.md

 ## PyCon UK will be returning to Cardiff City Hall from Friday 16th to Sunday 18th September 2022.

-The call for proposals has closed and the schedule will be announced after selections have been made.
+The call for proposals has closed and the <a href="https://pretalx.com/pycon-uk-2022/schedule/">schedule is here.</a>
 <p><a href="/tickets">Join us in September!</a></p>

 <div class="box box_red">